Paperback-iOS/website/src/help/guides/adding-repos.md

     > Reference the [Known Repositories](/help/guides/adding-repos/#known-repositories) section for a list of known repositories, their links, and what they contain
 1. Tap 'Add'
 1. Select the repository that you have added, which should have appeared in the list of repositories on this page
     > If you do not see sources, you may have typed in your Base URL incorrectly.
 Delete the repository and try again.
-If you do see sources, congradulations!
+If you do see sources, congratulations!

 ## Known Repositories
 This is a list of all of the known repositories currently for Paperback, as well as the repository contents.